What Is a Charter School?

 The charter application itself provides detailed information as to the schools intended student population, governance structure, accountability, budget and other elements required to establish and operate a public school.
 The authorizer oversees its schools for the duration of the charters.
 Charter schools receive public dollars on a per-pupil basis that may approximate funding applicable to local district schools depending on the state.

-Self-governance is a core element of any charter school’s operation.
+Governance is a core element of any charter school’s operation.
 The most common model of charter school board governance might be thought of as a sort of combination between school district boards of education (without local elections) and non-profit boards (though not generally private).
 In nearly all states, charter schools are required to be not-for-profit and abide by open-record laws during board meetings.

 Charter schools can be authorized by a variety of entities.
 Performance contracts with authorizers govern a charter school's operation and covers issues such as academic goals and includes a description of how student performance will be measured pursuant to required state assessments.
 Authorizers hold charter schools accountable.